Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Predictable Representation with respect to Orthogonal Martingales

-We have assumed in this subsection \ref{subs:enl.rt} that the process $X$ is quasi-left continuous with respect to the filtration $\Fbb$, which is obtained from the filtration $\Xbb$ by an initial enlargement with respect to the initial $\sig$-field $\Rscr$.
+We have assumed in Theorem \ref{thm:orth} (iii) that the process $X$ is quasi-left continuous with respect to the filtration $\Fbb$, obtained enlarging $\Xbb$ initially by the $\sig$-field $\Rscr$.

-Clearly, if $\Rscr$ is trivial, then the quasi-left continuity of $X$ with respect to $\Fbb$ is the same as the quasi-left continuity with respect to $\Xbb$.
 However, in general, it is more interesting to start assuming the quasi-left continuity of $X$ with respect to $\Xbb$ and then to initially enlarge $\Xbb$ by $\Rscr$ in such a way to preserve the quasi-left continuity of $X$ in $\Fbb$.
-As an example in which this is possible, we consider the case of a quasi-left continuous point process $X$ with respect to the filtration $\Xbb$ and then we enlarge $\Xbb$ initially with a nonnegative random variable $L$ (i.e., $\Rscr=\sig(L)$) which satisfies \emph{Jacod's absolute continuity hypothesis} (see, e.g., \cite[Section 4.4]{AJ17}).
-Indeed, in this special but important case, from \cite[Theorem 4.25]{AJ17} and the PRP of $\ol X\p\Xbb$ with respect to $\Xbb$, we deduce as in Lemma \ref{lem:com[XH]} that $X\p{p,\Fbb}$ is continuous or, equivalently, that $X$ is quasi-left continuous with respect to $\Fbb$.
+As an example in which this is possible, we consider the case of a quasi-left continuous point process $X$ with respect to the filtration $\Xbb$ and then we enlarge $\Xbb$ initially by a nonnegative random variable $L$ (i.e., $\Rscr=\sig(L)$) which satisfies \emph{Jacod's absolute continuity hypothesis} (see, e.g., \cite[Section 4.4]{AJ17}).
+Indeed, in this special but important case, from \cite[Theorem 4.25]{AJ17} one can show that $X\p{p,\Fbb}$ is continuous or, equivalently, that $X$ is quasi-left continuous with respect to $\Fbb$.
+In this case, $X\p\tau$ is quasi-left continuous with respect to $\Gbb$ but this need not be true for $X$.
+If $\Fbb$ is immersed in $\Gbb$, then $X\p{p,\Fbb}=X\p{p,\Gbb}$ and $X$ is quasi-left continuous with respect to $\Gbb$.